-A delicious lemon pepper chicken thighs recipe.
-Here's a simple oven-baked chicken thighs dish that is perfect for stress-free weeknight dinners.
+Here's a delicious lemon pepper chicken thighs recipe.
+It's a simple oven-baked chicken thighs dish that is perfect for stress-free weeknight dinners.

 This roasted lemon pepper chicken thighs recipe is so hearty and comforting.
 The chicken thighs turn out right every time; it’s an easy recipe for chicken that will never fail you.

 If you are looking for a good recipe for chicken thighs, try this Lemon Pepper Chicken Thighs recipe.